 - 1. Credits will be considered for transfer based on course equivalencies.
 The University will not refuse to consider transfer credit based on accreditation of the sending institution. - 2.
-Course work must have been completed in the last 12 years prior to matriculation (courses in some programs require a shorter time frame) - 3.
+Course work must have been completed in the time frame required by the program. - 3.
 Course work must have been completed with a grade of C or better (C- is not acceptable) - 4.
 Transfer courses that are part of a sequence may or may not be transferrable depending on requirements of the specific program for which the student is enrolling - 5.
 The maximum number of credits that the University of Pittsburgh at Titusville will transfer toward an associate degree is 30. - 6.
 The number of credits granted for a course cannot exceed those on the transcript from the school where they were earned; nor can they exceed the number of credits for the corresponding course at UPT. - 7.
 Quarter credit hours are considered as follows: 5 quarter credit hours = 3 semester credit hours; 3 quarter credit hours = 1 UPT semester credit hour